Skip to Search

 St. Augustine First Congregation of the Sons of Israel Collection.
 1933-2015 (bulk: 1970-2010).
 Materials from the First Congregation Sons of Israel in St. Augustine, which primarily includes research findings and documentation on the history of Jews in St. Augustine, the Congregation, the synagogue building, and its cemetery.
 1.42 linear feet.
 MSS 0374.

 Silberfeld, Alfred M. Genealogical Research Collection.
-1900-2013.
+1900-2015.
 This collection contains research papers, personal correspondence, and literary works of Alfred M. Silberfeld and his relatives.
-The collection includes copies of personal documents and photographs of Silberfeld's extended family and ancestors.
-It offers insight into the history of Silberfeld and his family as well as the genealogical research that he conducted over decades.
+The collection includes copies of personal documents and photographs of Silberfeld's extended family and ancestors, collected and arranged as part of Silberfeld's genealogical research.
 MSS 0369.

 Stirt Family Collection.
 1923-2010.
 Irving Stirt (1921-2012) grew up in Kaunas (Kovno), Lithuania and immigrated to the United States in 1940.
 He lived in New York, Chicago, Milwaukee, and Marinette (WI), during which time he completed high school, enlisted in the U.S. army, and married.
 Stirt's family, who remained in Kaunas, are presumed to have been killed by the Nazis in 1941.
 This small archive includes a diary, letters, documents, and photographs that evidence Stirt's departure from Lithuania at the age of 19, the death of his family and his multiple attempts at gaining information about them, and his early experiences as an immigrant living in America.